esmedrano/cannon-game/README.md

-download the images to desktop to play game
+download the images to correct directory to play game